pal03377/master-thesis/thesis.typ

   to the LMS.
   Feedback suggestions are generated based on the selected assessment module's capabilities and analysis parameters. // constraint of action
 ]
+#fr[
+  *Communicate Module Health Status*
+  During the operation of the LMS, // condition Artemis and Athena // subject should be able to communicate // action their respective module health statuses // object to each other.
+  This action should not interfere with the normal functioning of either system. // constraint of action ]

 *More Exercise Types*
 // - Athena should be able to receive submissions and feedback for text exercises, programming exercises, file upload exercises, and modeling exercises.